 The Victoria & Albert Museum is home to a huge collection of objects and artworks inspired by all aspects of art and design, including paintings, ceramics, photographs, clothing and more.

 Alongside its permanent collection the V&A also regularly hosts major exhibitions.
-The Natural History Museum meanwhile houses a truly gigantic collection of objects to do with the natural world.
+The Natural History Museum meanwhile houses a truly gigantic collection of objects exploring everything to do with the natural world.